Reconstructive Surgery, changing lives for better

 Reconstructive plastic surgery for burns consists of the following:

 • Skin grafting: Skin is removed from the donor area and transplanted to the affected area.
 Split thickness skin grafts and full-thickness skin grafts are used for the procedure depending upon the requirement.
 In a few cases, a dermatome is also used.
-Recovery time for split-thickness skin graft is relatively quick compared to the recovery time for a full-thickness skin graft.
+Recovery time for a split-thickness skin graft is relatively quick compared to the recovery time for a full-thickness skin graft.

-• Free flap procedure: In this procedure skin, muscle, bone, or a combination of all these tissues are transferred along with original blood supply from the donor site for reconstruction purposes.
+• Free flap procedure: In this procedure skin, muscle, bone, or a combination of all these tissues are transferred along with the original blood supply from the donor site for reconstruction purposes.
 The procedure consists of microsurgery in which the plastic surgeon sews the tiny blood vessels.
 The results are quite gratifying.

 • Tissue Expansion: This procedure enables your body to grow extra skin in order to cope with reconstruction needs.
 A balloon expander is used for the same.
 When enough skin growth has been achieved, it is then used to reconstruct the damaged part.